 Before you jump with joy and start adding tons of affiliate banner and link ads on your blog, here are a few important things you should know:

 - If the number of ads or affiliate banner/links is more than the original content, it will put your AdSense account in danger.
 Therefore, limit the number of ads on your blog, and focus on adding value and quality to your website.
 I suggest you keep an optimum limit of ads on your blog and place it in a way that it doesn’t hamper the user experience.

 - Your affiliate ads should not link to content which is not allowed in AdSense policies.
 For example, adult content.
 AdSense treats other ads (ads from other ad network or affiliate ads) on a page as part of the content, which too, should follow the content guidelines.

 - While using affiliate links on your blog, make sure they are nofollow.
 This has nothing to do with AdSense, but using the nofollow tag is a good practice from the SEO point of view.
 You can use this guide to learn how to add nofollow tag or better use ThirstyAffiliateLinks plugin.

 …you can use Affiliate ads with Google AdSense on your blog.

-Though, before you jump into the world of affiliate marketing, I suggest you to learn tricks of the trade and then implement ads.
+Though, before you jump into the world of affiliate marketing, I suggest you learn the tricks of the trade before implementing the ads.
 A good idea is to replace one of your low performing ad unit with direct affiliate ads of a product related to your niche.